 Our assigned aa2 Capital score for S-Finanzgruppe reflects the group's solid capitalization which provides substantial buffer against a severe economic downturn.
 Our assessment takes into account additional capital-equivalent reserves and limitations around capital fungibility within members of the group.
-At end-2019 (latest available group figure), S-Finanzgruppe's reported Tier 1 ratio was 16.1%, compared with 15.9% in 2018.
+At end-2019 (latest available), S-Finanzgruppe's reported Tier 1 ratio was 16.1%, compared with 15.9% in 2018.
 The moderate increase reflects higher equity due to the addition to capital reserves (Fonds für allgemeine Bankrisiken), which overcompensates rising risk-weighted assets, driven by loan growth.

 We believe that the German savings banks have ample capital to absorb considerable adverse market developments, in particular in the context of the coronavirus shock.
-However, we expect declining capital ratios for member banks of S-Finanzgruppe during 2020, reflecting deteriorating asset quality, which leads to rising risk-weighted assets.
+However, we expect declining capital ratios for member banks of S-Finanzgruppe during 2021, reflecting moderately deteriorating asset quality, which leads to rising risk-weighted assets.
 In addition to equity and their reported capital ratios, German savings banks have additional fully taxed reserves, which are undisclosed and exist in accordance with local accounting rules (Handelgesetzbuch, HGB).

-Further, savings banks usually apply the standard approach which leads to higher risk-weighted assets (RWA) compared to the internal rating based approaches, which prevail at Landesbanks, accounting for about at 34% of their assets (2018: 33%).
-At the end of 2019, the savings banks' average Tier 1 ratio was 16.0% (2018: 16.2%), compared with Tier 1 ratios of Landesbanks, which ranged between 13.4%-16.5% for 2019 (2018: 7.7%-17.0%).
+Further, savings banks usually apply the standard approach which leads to higher risk-weighted assets (RWA) compared to the internal rating based approaches, which prevail at Landesbanks, accounting for about at 34% of their assets in 2019 (latest available; 2018: 33%).
+At the end of 2020, the savings banks' average Tier 1 ratio was 16.4% (2019: 16.0%).3 This compares with an average4 Tier 1 ratio of Landesbanks of 15.1% at end-September 2020 (2019: 15.4%), which ranged between 13.3%-16.6% at that time, and 13.4%-16.5% for 2019 (2018: 7.7%-17.0%).

-Exhibit 3 Savings banks exhibit Tier 1 ratios of around 16%\ Data in %, comparing Tier 1 capital to risk-weighted assets
+Savings banks exhibit Tier 1 ratios of 16.4% at end-2020 Data in %, comparing Tier 1 capital to risk-weighted assets

-Note: \The chart shows the average Tier 1 ratio of savings banks.
+Note: The chart shows the average Tier 1 ratio of savings banks.
 Savings banks usually apply the standard approach to calculate risk-weighted assets (RWA).
 Source: DSGV

-Landesbanks' average Tier 1 ratio fluctuates around 15%\

-Data in %, comparing Tier 1 capital to risk-weighted assets
+Landesbanks' average Tier 1 ratio fluctuates around 15% Data in %, comparing Tier 1 capital to risk-weighted assets

-Note: \The group of banks includes BayernLB, DekaBank, Helaba, LBBW, NORD/LB, and SaarLB, similar to Deutsche Bundesbank's breakdown of "Landesbanks".
+Note: The group of banks includes BayernLB, DekaBank, Helaba, LBBW, NORD/LB, and SaarLB, similar to Deutsche Bundesbank's breakdown of "Landesbanks".
 Source: Company reports

-Our favorable capital assessment for S-Finanzgruppe also takes into account the savings banks' high leverage ratio, because equity accounted for 9.1% of their assets at the end of 2019 (2018: 9.2%).
-This compares to 5.4% for the group of Landesbanks (2018: 5.3%), which is broadly stable at the 5% level since 2013 but meaningfully lower than for savings banks.
+Our favorable capital assessment for S-Finanzgruppe also takes into account the savings banks' high leverage ratio, because equity accounted for 8.7% of their assets at the end of 2020 (2019: 9.1%).
+This compares to 5.3% for the group of Landesbanks (2019: 5.4%), which is broadly stable at the 5% level since 2013 but meaningfully lower than for savings banks.

 Savings banks operate with much higher equity compared ...
 Data in %, comparing equity to assets (leverage ratio)